compbiocore/bioflows/docs/tutorials/tutorials.md

-# BioFlows Tutorials
+# bioflows Tutorials

 This section provides an overview of how to run pre-defined workflows using the **bioflows** package.
 The tutorials are based on presuming that the analysis is conducted on the Brown [CCV](https://web1.ccv.brown.edu) compute cluster, to use on other systems please check the installation instructions for setting up your environment.
 Currently, we have implemented an RNA-seq workflow using the GSNAP RNAseq aligner.
-This will be updated as new workflows and enhnacements are made to the BioFlows package.
+This will be updated as new workflows and enhancements are made to the BioFlows package.

-> *If you are not sure what the console means or how to login to CCV go
+!!! note
->   to this resource.*
+    If you are not sure what the console means or how to login to CCV go to this resource.

 ## Setup the Environment for bioflows